jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Growing Magic**\
 Morgan le Fay’s super power counts how many times you’ve used a power named Growing Magic this game.
 This means that if you use the power a few times on one card and then later use it on a different card, all of those usages count.

+## Mystique (MC)
+Set: Legacy\
+**Identity Theft**\
+Mystique’s super power allows her to transform into a different Level 2 Main Character.
+When she does this, remove her from the game and put the new character into play in the same orientation (ready/exhausted) she was in.
+Move all counters from her onto the new character, applying any effects (such as Freeze) to the new character.

+Playing with friends, you can choose to transform into any character in your collection, but if you’re playing in a tournament, you must select three Main Character options when you build your deck.
+You must set them face-down next to your unused Level 2/Level 3 characters.
+(You don’t need to show them to your opponent.)

 ## Omega Red
 Set: Crossover\